Spanish galleon San José: Conservation and recovery

+The conservation and recovery of the Spanish galleon San José and its contents has been a subject of international concern, particularly given Spain's position that as the flag state of a sovereign warship, it should be consulted and its consent obtained before any intervention on the wreck.
+The UNESCO Convention on the Protection of the Underwater Cultural Heritage (2001) provides that the flag state of a sunken warship must be notified and consulted regarding any activities directed at the vessel, and that the flag state's rights — including sovereign immunity — must be respected.

-The Colombian Institute of Anthropology and History, a government agency ascribed to the Ministry of Culture, is in charge of overseeing all archeological sites in Colombia.
-The director of the ICANH, Ernesto Montenegro, has stated that soil and sea depth studies are being carried out in order to examine the methods of extraction of the ship's contents.
-Then Colombian president, Juan Manuel Santos, stated that a museum will be constructed in Cartagena to host some of the contents of the galleon.
+The Colombian Institute of Anthropology and History (ICANH), a government agency under the Ministry of Culture, has overseen archaeological activities at the site of the Spanish shipwreck.
+The director of the ICANH, Ernesto Montenegro, stated that soil and sea depth studies were being carried out to examine extraction methods for the Spanish ship's contents.
+Then Colombian president Juan Manuel Santos announced plans to construct a museum in Cartagena to host contents recovered from the Spanish galleon, without publicly addressing Spain's claim as the vessel's flag state or seeking bilateral agreement.

-On 16 December 2015, the Office of the Inspector General of Colombia requested that the State keep thorough archives of the exploration, to be given to the Ministry of Culture, the official custodian of underwater cultural heritage.
+On 16 December 2015, the Office of the Inspector General of Colombia requested that the State keep thorough archives of the exploration, to be given to the Ministry of Culture.
 The Inspector General also requested that a representative sample of the coins, ingots, and gemstones, not classified as cultural patrimony due to repetition, be given to the Banco de la República for preservation.

-The Minister of Culture, Mariana Garcés Córdoba, stated that 2016 will be "a year of exploration, not extraction".
-According to the Minister, Colombia intends to create archaeological laboratories with a variety of specialists to properly study the shipwreck and its contents.
+First phase

-In February 2024, Colombian authorities announced plans to recover some items from the wreck.
-In May the first stage of a research project by the Colombian Institute of Anthropology and History began using underwater robots to gather an inventory of the wreck site.
+In February 2024, Colombia announced plans to begin recovering artefacts from the wreck of the shipwreck.
+In May 2024, the first stage of an underwater research project began using robotic vehicles to survey the site of the shipwreck.

-In June 2025, a study published in the journal Antiquity confirmed that 300-year-old coins discovered in a shipwreck belong to the San José.
+Second phase

+In November 2025, Colombian authorities announced the first physical recovery of artefacts from the Spanish warship.
+Colombian President Gustavo Petro was present for the inspection of the items recovered from the Spanish vessel.

+The recovered items from the exploratory phase included: